Duke of Edinburgh

 - Expedition: planning, training for and completion of an adventurous journey in the UK.
 The expedition covers: First aid and emergency procedures; an awareness of risk and health and safety issues; Navigation and route planning; Camp craft, equipment and hygiene; Food and cooking; Countryside and highway code; Observation and recording and team building.

 Only one of the above sections has to be done for 6 months the other two for 3 months and the expedition is for 2 days and 1 overnight camp.
 Training for the expedition is completed during one lunch time a week during term time.
-A practice expedition is usually planned for just before the Easter holidays and the Assessed Expedition at the end of June.
+Practice walks are usually planned around the beginning of May and the Assessed Expedition at the end of June / beginning of July.

 More information can be found about the Duke of Edinburgh's award at the following website: